mquinz/star_wars_demo/exercises.md

 1. Give the relationship a Type and a direction.

+# Exercise 2 - Using the Data Importer tool

+##

-# Exercise 2 - Simple Queries
+# Exercise 3 - Simple Queries

 ## Finding Nodes using Key